hrishikeshsathyian/tp/docs/UserGuide.md

 - Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.
   - e.g. if the command specifies `help 123`, it will be interpreted as `help`.

-- The `EMAIL` Parameter has to consist of two parts, `LOCAL_PART` and `DOMAIN` in the form `LOCAL_PART@DOMAIN`
-  - The `LOCAL_PART` should contain only alphanumeric characters and these special characters: `+_.-`
-  - The `LOCAL_PART` may not start or end with any special characters
-  - The `DOMAIN` is made up of 1 or more domain labels, separated by periods
-  - Each domain label must
-    - Have at least 2 characters
-    - Start and end with alphanumeric characters
-    - Consist of only alphanumeric characters, separated only by hyphens, if any.
-  - Examples of valid `EMAIL` parameters:
-    - `hrishikeshsathyian2002@gmail.com`
-    - `chaewon@hybe`
-    - `boris_johnson@happy-ever-after.gov.uk`

-</box>

  - Special role tags to identify the bride and groom:
     - Use `t/bride` to designate a person as the bride
     - Use `t/groom` to designate a person as the groom
     - A wedding must have both a bride and groom to be valid
+</box>

 [Back to Table of Contents](#table-of-contents)